a field guide to the planet - by Damon Ramsey

-I have visited Tasmania previously as a guide for land based wildlife groups and on expedition and cruise ships.
-After North Queensland, I think it is the best nature and widlife region in Australia.
+I have visited Tasmania previously as a guide for land based wildlife groups and on expedition and cruise ships, including stops at Wineglass Bay.
+After North Queensland, Tasmania is the second best nature and widlife region in Australia.

 Wineglass Bay is one of the more famous 'beautiful' beaches of the world.